shivam141296/Posist-Placement/README.md

 childReferenceNode-refer to address of child node. hash - (a hash of the timestamp,index,data and previous hash) previous hash - the hash of the previous block

+Our Brewchain contains the ability to create new blocks, add new blocks to our chain and also check the validity of a block.
+The test code at the end adds two blocks and then outputs the chain to check that the blocks are successfully being created.